bokeh/tutorial/README.md

 This is helpful if you can't access mybinder.org, or if you want to [contribute to this tutorial](#contributing-to-this-tutorial).

-## Presentation for Scipy 2023
+## Setup for SciPy US 2024

+This tutorial will be presented at the SciPy 2024 conference, where you can use Nebari (JupterHub) hosted at [scipy.quansight.dev](https://http://scipy.quansight.dev/) to follow along.

+Follow [this participant's guide](https://docs.google.com/document/d/11YWMZKW6Y4tXnMs3Jekc1S7BQWTR6THZazDaq3WoNxw/edit?usp=sharing) to register, sign-in, and download the tutorial materials.

+In the `tutorials/tutorial` folder that's created with all material, navigate to the `notebooks` folder, and open `01_introduction.ipynb`.

+The environment for this tutorial is `scipy-scipy-interactive-dataviz-bokeh`, and it is automatically selected for you.

+## Previous presentations

+### SciPy US 2023

 This tutorial was presented live during the SciPy 2023 conference.
-The current state of the repository, as presented, can be accessed through the designated git tag, available [here](https://github.com/bokeh/tutorial/releases/tag/SciPy2023).
+The state of the repository, as presented, can be accessed through the designated git tag, available [here](https://github.com/bokeh/tutorial/releases/tag/SciPy2023).

 Additionally, the tutorial presentation is accessible on YouTube via the following link: https://youtu.be/G0Yc3ck4lC8?si=ZGqatTPnZBwjtdXO